seanbreckenridge/dotfiles/README.md

 yadm gitconfig core.hooksPath ~/.yadm/hooks
 ```

-Then, by editing the README at .yadm/README.md locally, if its been changed
+Then, by editing the README at `~/.yadm/README.md` locally,
-it gets automatically added to the next commit you do.
+it gets added automatically to the next commit.

-This does have the downside of not being able to commit readme changes directly, and
+This does have the downside of not being able to commit README changes directly, and
 there are some edge cases, but it works for its intended purpose.

+The easiest way to edit the README is through modifying it on github, and then `yadm pull`.